KRBC-TV: History

+The Federal Communications Commission (FCC) first received a construction permit from the Citizens Broadcasting Company, owners of KWKC radio (1340 AM) on May 1, 1952.
+The Reporter Broadcasting Company, owners of KRBC radio (1470 AM, now KYYW), applied for a permit to own a television station on July 14, 1952 and was granted by the FCC on April 15, 1953.

 KRBC-TV first began its broadcasting operation on August 30, 1953, as the first television station in Abilene.
-The station was owned by the Ackers family, who had bought the construction permit from Harte-Hanks Communications a few months earlier, along with KRBC radio (1470 AM, now KYYW).
-The call letters stand for Reporter Broadcasting Company, after the Harte-Hanks-owned Abilene Reporter-News.
 The original transmitter and tower facility was located atop Rattlesnake Mountain in Cedar Gap.
 KRBC originally carried a mixture of programming from all four networks of the time—NBC, CBS, ABC, and DuMont.
 It however was a primary NBC affiliate.
 It lost CBS in 1956 when KPAR-TV (now KTXS-TV) signed on.
 The two stations shared ABC until KTAB-TV signed on and took CBS, leaving KRBC as an NBC affiliate.

 In 1962, KACB-TV signed on from San Angelo as a semi-satellite of KRBC.
 The Ackers family's broadcast holdings, Abilene Radio and Television Company, owned the station for 44 years until selling it to Sunrise Television in 1997.
 Two years later, Sunrise severed the connection between KRBC and KACB, and KACB became a full-fledged station; it is now KSAN-TV.

 In 2002, Sunrise merged with LIN Television.
 In 2003, LIN sold KRBC to Mission Broadcasting.
 Mission Broadcasting, in turn, contracted with the Nexstar Broadcasting Group, owner of KTAB, to provide news, traffic, sales, engineering, and business operations under a shared sales agreement.

 In 2005, Nexstar completed the consolidation of the KTAB operations into the older, larger KRBC building at 4510 South 14th Street in Abilene.
 Nexstar had already taken over KRBC's operations a year earlier under a joint sales agreement with KTAB as the senior partner.
 The original KTAB building was sold and has subsequently been converted into an office building.
 The computerized and automated master control facility not only operates KRBC and KTAB in Abilene, but also sister Nexstar/Mission stations KLST and KSAN-TV in San Angelo.